 These steps are in line with the requirements of ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services, and ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems in addition to the requirements as laid down in the IECEx Scheme Rules, IECEx 03-4.

-While this Section provides guidance to ExCBs when conducting surveillance audits of Service Facilities to ensure the on-going credibility of the scheme it may be necessary for the ExCB to conduct unscheduled visits of the Service Facility, of sample assessment of inspected and maintained Ex equipment and Ex installations for serious cases, or even noting such instances on the ExCBs files for raising at the next surveillance audit.
+While this Section provides guidance to ExCBs when conducting surveillance audits of Service Facilities to ensure the on-going credibility of the scheme it may be necessary for the ExCB to conduct unscheduled visits of the Service Facility, of sample assessment of inspected and maintained Ex equipment and Ex installations for serious cases, and noting such instances on the ExCBs files for raising at the next surveillance audit.

-At any time during the maintenance of an IECEx Service Facility Certificate, the IECEx Secretariat, Officers and Management Committee are available to provide assistance with the understanding of the process and expectation of outcomes of such surveillance activity.
+At any time during the maintenance of an IECEx Service Facility Certificate, the IECEx Secretariat, Executive and Management Committee are available to provide assistance with the understanding of the process and expectation of outcomes of such surveillance activity.

 Certification maintenance comprises the following activities:

-Annual site audits by the ExCB conducted at no more than 12 month intervals the FAR issued at the end of such audit
+Annual site audits by the ExCB conducted at no more than 12 month intervals with the FAR up-issued at the end of such audit

-3 Year Re-assessment by the ExCB involving both a review of the Service Facility’s documented quality system procedures and a site audit with theissue.
+3 Year Re-assessment by the ExCB involving both a review of the Service Facility’s documented quality system procedures and a site audit with the FAR up-issued at the end of the re-assessment.